Learning Patterns by Observing Behavior with Inverse Reinforcement Learning

 - scaling IRL techniques so they can be applied to large-scale DoD/intelligence community problem domains: In order for us to apply IRL to large-scale problems through human-machine teaming, we must write the software that learns a reward function fast.
 Our current work has taken training time from days to minutes.

 - creating robust IRL techniques that model rare or novel behaviors: Our work seeks to make models more reliable.
-If the an IRL model hasn’t observed some phenomenon, it’s hard for it to reason about what at agent would do.
+If the IRL model hasn’t observed some phenomenon, it’s hard for it to reason about what an agent would do.
 We are working to make IRL models that are robust to rare events, allowing them to model behavior not explicitly observed.

 - using IRL to model human behaviors for the purpose of teaching complex tasks to novices, and giving tips on how to adjust behavior to live healthier lives: We are using models of human behavior to improve quality of life and to teach.
 We are working to create efficient, robust methods that faithfully model behaviors in important operational domains.